 Saying you suffered a head injury in an accident is sort of like saying your nephew is an actor.
 He might be Will Smith, but he also might be an understudy in a local dinner theater production.

 Head injuries vary from headaches that resolve quickly to brain damage that destroys a life.
 The data on head injury verdicts does not leave a good impression of settlement value of head injury cases:

 - Concussions: $22,638

 - Head and Skull Injuries, Overall: $14,034

-These may well be the most misleading statistics I have every posted on this blog.
-Because these are median not average verdict statistics.
+These may well be the most misleading statistics I have ever posted on this blog.
+Because these are median, not average verdict statistics.
 Almost one-fourth of skull fracture cases result in a verdict over $1 million (which includes skull fractures that cause no real injury – we have seen those).
 Yet the median is only $100,000.
 I don’t know what the average head injury verdict is – I can’t find any statistics – but I’ll bet you the average verdict in a case with a permanent head injury is over $1.5 million.

 The Factors that Matter

 I talk here about the factors that matter most in personal injury cases.
 In head injury cases in Maryland, the big variables are going to be

 - Liability: If there is no real liability dispute, this is going to increase greatly the trial and settlement value of your claim.